edertone/TurboBuilder/README.md

 A general purpose project builder for the most common developer needs.

-### Features
+### Main features

 - Works on any IDE that can run Ant tasks, or via command line
+- Covers the whole project development cycle: Build, deploy, validate, test and generate a production release

+All of the features can be enabled / disabled and configured via the main [TurboBuilder.xml](TurboBuilder-Ant/TurboBuilder.xml) setup file:

+#### Build features

+- Automatic version number generation
-- Generates a 'target' folder containing all the results of the build or the production release version
+- Generates a 'target' folder containing the results of the build
-- Support for multiple development languages: Js, Css, Php and Ts
+- Supports multiple development languages: JavaScript, Css, Php, TypeScript and Java

-- Covers the whole project development cycle: Build, deploy, validate, test and production release
+#### Deploy features

 - Automatic deploy to a remote ftp location
 - Automatic deploy to a localhost location

+#### Validate features

+- Automatic project structure and conventions validation
+- Namespace validation for the languages that support it (Make sure all the declared namespaces follow the same rules).

+#### Test features

+- Run unit tests as part of the build process (for supported languages)

+#### Release features

-- Automatic merging of all the project javascript files to a single .js
+- Automatic merging of all the project javascript or typescript files to a single .js
 - Automatic php phar generation
-- Automatic version number generation
+- Automatic typescript transpilation to one or more javascript language versions at the same time
 - Automatic jsdoc and phpdoc generation
 - Automatic js, css, html and php minification
 - Automatic images compression and optimitzation for jpg and png files
 - Automatic git changelog generation
-- Automatic project structure and conventions validation
-- Run unit tests for Php and JS as part of the build process

-All of the listed features can be enabled or disabled via the main [TurboBuilder.xml](TurboBuilder-Ant/TurboBuilder.xml) setup file.

 ### How to use it